This is the recipe that opened my eyes to how fun and affordable home cooking can be. All you need is 1 ingredient, $0.13, and 20 minutes!

 - Stir the beans at 3min, 5min, 7min, 9min.

-- Walk outside or to your apartment balcony and pass the beans back and forth between the bowls in order to cool down the beans.
+- Walk outside or to your apartment balcony and pass the beans back and forth between the bowls in order to cool down the beans and remove the outer casing/chaff.

 Total time = 20 minutes (5 to prep, 10 to cook, 5 to store)